jrenne/CR_Rcodes/README.md

 To replicate the results, execute the script `main.R`.
    - The script begins by calibrating `mu_T` using the bisection method, which takes approximately 30 seconds.
-   - Within `main.R`, you have the option to generate specific tables and figures, with detailed instructions included as commented code.
+   - Within `main.R`, the replciator has the option to generate specific tables and figures, with detailed instructions included as commented code.
 By default, the code produces all the figures and tables in the paper.
+   - On line 26 of `main.R`, the replicator may want to modify the variable `number.of.cores`, which specifies the number of cores to use for parallel computing.
+Parallel processing is employed to generate certain figures that require multiple model runs, such as sensitivity analyses.
+By default, `number.of.cores` is set to 8.
+If the computer of the replcicator has fewer than 8 cores, the maximum available number of cores will be used.

 ### Libraries